 First, the massive growth in the number and diversity of endpoints has made endpoint protection more challenging and complex.
 With those challenges and complexities come increased risk and difficulty for security teams working in a Security Operations Center (SOC), at an organization's remote offices, or as part of an organization's network of third-party security service providers.

-Delve into the various endpoints and learn why they are vulnerable to attacks by cyber criminals: What is an Endpoint?
+Delve into the various endpoints and learn why they are vulnerable to attacks by cyber criminals: What Is an Endpoint?

 Second, hackers are known to target endpoints as their primary attack vector when looking to exfiltrate data, break into an organization's network, or to lock up essential files in a ransomware attempt.
 Protecting an endpoint therefore is a top priority for protecting an organization's digital assets, including identities and credentials.